Alex313031/Thorium-Special/README.md

 Simply a seperate repo for builds of Thorium https://github.com/Alex313031/Thorium that have modified compiler flags flags or args.gn flags for specific processors or use cases.
 I will sometimes put builds that don't need AVX here.

+&ndash; NEW: Thorium Special now has experimental Android builds for ARM64.
+The tags will have ARM64 in the name.

 I will be building for Vishera and Haswell CPUs (i.e. 2nd-Gen AMD FX "Vishera" and 4th-Gen Intel Core i Desktop/Mobile processors).

 TODO: Make a component build for testing, and start building for haswell.